 Now consider your website as the digital “storefront” for your business.
 Building the perfect website—one that is accessible, navigable, attractive, engaging, and puts your products and services in the best possible light—is no easy (or quick) task.
 Sure, you can knock out a site pretty quickly and on the cheap through a DIY service, or you can have your friend’s nephew and his rudimentary knowledge of web design experiment as an after-school project.
 But the difference between having a website that is just “done” and a website that actually improves brand awareness, generates leads, drives sales, and puts your company on the path to success all depends on who is guiding you through the process.

 Picking the right agency to partner with on your website design project is a major task within itself and not one to be taken lightly or rushed through.
 It’s not as simple as heading to Google, calling up the nearest agency, and writing a check.
-Keep in mind, the team you pick will be by your side for months to come (and in some cases, even longer) so you have to be comfortable with not only their skillset, but their strategies, processes, willingness to compromise, and their general attitudes and approaches to business.
+Keep in mind, the team you pick will be by your side for months to come (and in some cases, even longer) so you have to be comfortable with not only their skill set, but their strategies, processes, willingness to compromise, and their general attitudes and approaches to business.
 So do yourself a favor and pick the agency that can give your company the website it deserves.

 Step 1: Do your homework

 When we say “homework”, we’re not talking about researching agencies (at least not yet).
-You’ll want to first assemble some information about your business, industry, competitors, goals and Key Performance Indicators.
-You want to be able to give the agency you choose enough information about the ins and outs of your business.
+You’ll want to first assemble some information about your business, industry, competitors, goals, and Key Performance Indicators.
+You want to be able to give the web design company you choose enough information about the ins and outs of your business.
 This information should contain specific data they need to know to better understand how your industry works.
-They need a short list of competitors to investigate and we might suggest coming up with a list of strengths and weaknesses each competitor brings to the table.
+They need a shortlist of competitors to investigate and we might suggest coming up with a list of strengths and weaknesses each competitor brings to the table.
 This should also include what you like and dislike about each of their websites.
 Next, what are your goals for this project?
 Is it to generate new business, attract top talent, or improve the conversion rate?
 Last, what are the Key Performance Indicators (KPIs) that you will be judging the success of this project by?
 KPIs should be very specific data sets that you can measure.
 A few examples would be; did the new website increase sales from 100 leads per month to 500?
 Did the new website increase the conversion rate of your traffic from .015 to 5%?
 Did the new website rise in rankings on Google for your trophy keywords?

-We highly suggest assembling this data, but don’t offer it to the web design agencies you contact.
+We highly suggest assembling this data but don’t offer it to the web design agencies you contact.
 Instead, make them ask for it.
 If they are not asking these questions, we suggest moving on because while the product they deliver might look good, there’s no way of ensuring that it’ll help you reach your goals.

 Step 2: Know your budget